 Honduras is a country that has not yet achieved public policies that truly seek the common good and development of its impoverished society.
 Honduras has seen extensive family disintegration in the last two decades of migration, coupled with political corruption, violence and groups of maras and narcos.
 This has impoverished the country and many children and teenagers have no opportunity to access an education, especially in rural areas.
 46% of the active Honduran population are unemployed or in a precarious employment (National Statistics Institute of Spain).
 There is also a large percentage of false self-employment, which is really a means of subsistence.

-All this has led young people to a low self-esteem and feeling their country has nothing to offer.
-They want to leave convinced that in another country the situation will be better.
+According to the Territorial Employment Board of the City of El Progreso, in which our local partners participate, employments last an average of 58 days.
+All this has led young people in Honduras to have a low self-esteem and a feeling that their country has nothing to offer.
+They want to migrate, convinced that what another country can offer them will be better.

-● Glass school employees: teachers, administrative team, cleaning and surveillance.
+● Glass School employees: teachers, administrative team, cleaning and surveillance.

 ● Rural communities without secondary schools